Universality of estimators for high-dimensional linear models with block dependency: Introduction

-As technical aspects, we develop two proof techniques to demonstrate the universality results above.
-The first is a generalized Lindeberg principle tailored to address the block dependence.
-In our approach, we measure the discrepancy of two design matrices by focusing on a cell of dependent elements of covariates.
-We then show that this error is bounded by a cubic polynomial of the number of correlated elements under block dependence, which is critical to controlling the order of block dependence.
-The second technique involves deriving an upper bound on the number of dependent elements under block dependence.
-We generate a refined partition based on the original partition of elements, then we derive a tighter upper bound from the new partition.
-These two techniques allow for a precise evaluation of errors compared to the previous studies, thereby enabling the universality under block dependence with the larger order.
+As technical aspects, we develop the following proof technique to demonstrate the universality results presented above.
+Specifically, we introduce a generalized Lindeberg principle tailored to handle block dependence.
+In our approach, we measure the discrepancy between two design matrices by focusing on cells of dependent covariate elements.
+We then show that this error is bounded by a cubic polynomial in the number of correlated elements under block dependence, which is crucial for controlling the order of block dependence.
+This technique enables a more precise evaluation of errors compared to previous studies, thus facilitating universality under higher-order block dependence.

-We mention the differences between our research and related studies. \cite{lahiry2023universality} is the closest to our work, which develops the notion of block dependence and derives the universality of risks under block dependence.
-While \cite{lahiry2023universality} utilizes Stein's lemma to show the universality of risks, we developed a proof using the Lindeberg approach which enables us to show the universality of estimators.
-By this approach, we show the universality of the distribution of specific estimators, such as the robust estimator.
+We highlight the differences between our research and related studies. \cite{lahiry2023universality} is closest to our work, introducing the notion of block dependence and deriving universality results for estimators and risks under some dependence.
+A key difference of ours from \cite{lahiry2023universality} is the universality under general covariance structure.
+This contribution is based on the leverage of the new CGMT by \cite{akhtiamov2024novel}.
+Another difference is the proof technique: while \cite{lahiry2023universality} employs Stein's lemma to establish the universality, we develop a proof based on the Lindeberg method.